ElrieM/CI_MS1_MBM/README.md

 ## 4.4 Known Bugs

 - The website is not optimised for Internet Explorer.
 No additional work was performed to optimise the site for IE as (extended) support has ended for customers since January 2020 and no further development of IE is expected.

-- On Home page, on Desktop, there is a pink strip covering the background image that doesn't belong there.

 # 5. Deployment